Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

  is displayed in a separate browser window.
 If you want it displayed in a tab rather than a new window try the following:
   - Firefox: install the 'Open Link in New Tab' add-on
-  - Chrome: install the 'Open Window' extension
+  - Chrome: install the 'One Window' extension
   - Safari: select Preferences|Tabs|Open pages in tabs instead of windows: Always